aridjayarecipes/cutesrecipes.web.app/content/post/2189-recipe-of-any-night-of-the-week-tuna-in-olive-oil-peppers-and-sweet-onions-on-toast.md

 1. Take  Salt

-Just read the label to make sure it doesn&#39;t contain Plus, it comes in smaller flakes so it&#39;s a cinch to stir into mayo and spread on toast. a tuna mousse and serve on toasted bread/crostini.
+Just read the label to make sure it doesn't contain Plus, it comes in smaller flakes so it's a cinch to stir into mayo and spread on toast. a tuna mousse and serve on toasted bread/crostini.
 I also really like tuna in oil for making fish cakes.
 I use leftover potatoes, smashed - with celery chopped onion I simply adore a great olive oil packed tuna.
-It&#39;s fantastic on top of a salad (castillian style) made with iceberg.
+It's fantastic on top of a salad (castillian style) made with iceberg.

 <!--inarticleads2-->